feredean/node-api-starter-angular-app/README.md

 - Serve as an example on how to consume the node API starter
 - Provide a boilerplate for Angular applications that are built around a dashboard
-- Serve as a reference for various implementations from CD with CircleCI to best practices and project structure.
+- Serve as a reference for various implementations and concepts from project structure to CD with CircleCI

 You can find the node API starter source code here [https://github.com/feredean/node-api-starter](https://github.com/feredean/node-api-starter)